Finland flag

 Compensation, Bonuses and Severance

-Finland is one of only five EU countries that does not have a statutory minimum wage.
-However, collective bargaining determines minimum pay levels on an industry-by-industry basis.
+Finland is relatively unusual in Europe in that there is no fixed statutory minimum wage: instead, collective bargaining determines minimum pay levels on an industry-by-industry basis.
 Where collective bargaining is not in place, wage levels are entirely up for negotiation between employees and employers, to be agreed in employment contracts.

-Severance pay is not mandated, but employers are required to give employees notice of their termination and pay any unused holiday or accrued vacation time.
+Severance pay is not mandated, and any provision for it should be contractually agreed.
+However, employers are required to give employees notice of their termination and pay any unused holiday or accrued vacation time.

-There are a number of social security contributions to make, including:
+There are a number of social security contributions to make, and many of the rates have been revised in recent years:

 Employers will also be expected to make contributions to accident insurance and group life insurance, and these vary according to employee salary, level of risk, and collective bargaining.